pulumi/docs/pulumi-hugo/themes/default/content/contact.md

 ---
 title: Contact Us
-summary: Contact Pulumi for any general inquiries, including requests for pricing, support, or training.
+meta_desc: Contact Pulumi for any general inquiries, including requests for pricing, support, or training.
 layout: contact
 ---